How to Make Sourdough Bread Starter: Your Ultimate Guide

 What Readers Say

-"This guide on how to make sourdough bread starter was incredibly detailed and easy to follow.
-My starter, 'Bubbles,' is now thriving on day 7, and I can't wait to bake my first loaf!"
+"This guide on how to make sourdough bread starter was incredibly clear and easy to follow.
+I'd tried before and failed, but the detailed day-by-day instructions here made all the difference.
+My starter is now bubbly and active!"

 Sarah J. · Austin, TX